-You can generally claim reimbursement for your car expenses if you use your own car for your work.
+Usually, you can claim reimbursement for your car expenses if you use your own car for your work related activities.
 Some examples of business-related travel include:

-Generally, travel from home to work is not claimable.
+Generally, travel from home to work is not eligible for mileage reimbursement.

 This will depend on if the vehicle belongs to you or someone else.

 If you own or lease the vehicle you drive for business, the most common option for employers is to use a mileage rate (for example, the CRA’s automobile allowance rate) for business travel instead of having you record all your expenses.

 This way, the only additional costs you'll have to track are parking fees and tolls, rather than every cost related with owning a car.